Rules of Order and Procedure Of The City Council, City Of Chicago For Years 2019 – 2023.

 A committee may report a substitute for ordinances, resolutions and orders referred to it, and such substitute shall be reported with a “do pass” recommendation.
 Such committee report shall identify the matters referred to it for which its recommendation substitutes and all such matters shall be deemed recommended “do not pass”.

 RULE 45.
-Each committee of the City Council shall cause to be kept a record of its proceedings, which record shall include all matters referred to that committee, all matters referred to subcommittees of that committee, hearings held on each such referred matter, reports and recommendations made by the committee, and the attendance of each committee member at regularly scheduled committee meetings; and whenever a roll call is had by any committee the record shall plainly indicate the vote of each member thereon.
+Each committee of the City Council shall cause to be kept a record of its proceedings, which record shall include all matters referred to that committee, all matters referred to subcommittees of that committee, hearings held on each such referred matter, reports and recommendations made by and materials received by the committee and the attendance of each committee member at regularly scheduled committee meetings; and whenever a roll call is had by any committee the record shall plainly indicate the vote of each member thereon.
 A roll call shall be had on any matter at the request of any member of the committee.
-Committee records shall be filed on a monthly basis in the Office of the City Clerk and the Legislative Reference Bureau and shall be open to public inspection.
+Committee records shall be filed on a monthly basis in, and posted online by, the Office of the City Clerk.

 Introduction, Amendment And Printing Of Ordinances; Summarizing Of Ordinances In Journal.